xlab-uiuc/cloudtest/infra/README.md

 Rainmaker aims to build a large-scale cloud application bug finding infrastructure.

-**Warning: You have to put rainmaker & cloud application repos under the path "C:\Users\XX\ " to run rainmaker successfully.
-This problem will be fixed in the future.**
+**Warning: You have to put rainmaker & cloud application repos under the path "C:\Users\XX\ " to run rainmaker successfully using template-config.json.
+Otherwise, you have to modify "project_path_root" in config.json.**

 ## Environment Setup before Using Rainmaker Proxy

 ### .NET

 The .NET version should be decided by the cloud application under test.
 In most cases we recommend is .NET 6.0 since it is backward compatible.
+And now newest Orleans is using .NET 7.0.

 To check .NET SDK: Go to C:\Program Files\dotnet\sdk to view all .NET SDK editions.